 KALLENBACH always emphasised the need for a fit, healthy existence.
 He was a fruitarian, and at some point in his life had been taught to box by one Sandor.
 Further disruption to his architectural practice (possibly the last straw for KENNEDY) occurred when he was arrested in November 1913 for taking part in the Newcastle (Natal) protest march; he was released after several weeks and the intervention of the Colonial Secretary in London.

 The partners KALLENBACH & KENNEDY entered the competition for the new (Great) synagogue in Wolmarans Street in Johannesburg in 1911/1912 but were unsuccessful (the competition was won by T SCHAERER.)
 KALLENBACH, however, obtained the commission for the Greek Orthodox Church of St Constantine the Great (1912-1913) in the same street and it is not unlikely that he submitted the same or a similar design in each case since both completed buildings refer to the Byzantine tradition and are surmounted by huge domes.
+During the great Satyagraha [passive resistance] march of Indians in 1913, he risked his personal safety to confront hostile whites in defense of the Indians.
+In November 1913 he was imprisoned together with Gandhi.
 In 1914 KALLENBACH left South Africa in the company of Gandhi and Gandhi's wife.
 According to Gandhi (1929:322) KALLENBACH had hoped to accompany Gandhi to India but was not allowed to do so by the British authorities because of his German origins (the First World War had evidently commenced by this time); Gandhi commented, 'It was a great wrench for me to part with Mr KALLENBACH, but I could see that his pang was greater.
 Could he have come to India, he would have been leading today the simple happy life of a farmer and weaver.
 Now he is in South Africa, leading his old life and doing brisk business as an architect' (Gandhi 1929:322.)

 KALLENBACH remained in Britain for several years, an associate of Olive Schreiner amongst others, clear in an extract from a biography on Schreiner which states 'Hermann Kallenbach, a German businessman, settled in the Witwatersrand in 1896.
 An associate of Gandhi's, he corresponded with Tolstoy and believed in vegetarianism.
 He gave Olive Schreiner help with her diet in the years in London and also ran errands for her, especially when she was ill.
 Schreiner's letter to Gandhi about Gandhi's stance in the War (the First World War) was actually sent to KALLENBACH' (First & Scott 1980:304.)
 For some time KALLENBACH was detained in the Aliens' Detention Camp in Douglas, Isle of Man.